Hard-Constrained Deep Learning for Climate Downscaling: Data

-For this work, one quantity we focus on is the total column water (tcw) that is given in $\text{kg}/\text{m}^2$ and describes the vertical integral of the total amount of atmospheric water content, including water vapour, cloud water, and cloud ice but not precipitation.
+For this work, the quantity we focus on is the total column water (tcw) that is given in $\text{kg}/\text{m}^2$ and describes the vertical integral of the total amount of atmospheric water content, including water vapour, cloud water, and cloud ice but not precipitation.

 \paragraph{Spatial SR data} To obtain our high-resolution data points we extract a random $128\times128$ pixel image from each available time step (each time step is $721\times1440$ and there are roughly 60,000 time steps available).
 We randomly sample 40,000 data points for training and 10,000 for each validation and testing.
 The low-resolution counterparts are created by taking the mean over $N\times N$ patches, where $N$ is our upsampling factor.
-A sample pair is shown in Figure \ref{datasets} a).
+A sample pair is shown in Figure \ref{data sets} a).
 This operation is physically sound, considering that conservation of water content means that the water content (density per squared meter) described in an LR pixel should be equal to the average of the corresponding HR pixels.
+We can also observe in LR-modeled data such as WRF data (see below) that the modeled quantities in a low-resolution run are approximately the mean of a high-resolution run, which further justifies our coarsening strategy.

-\paragraph{Spatio-Temporal datasets} Including the temporal evolution of our data, we create two additional datasets.
-For the first dataset, one sample consists of 3 successive time steps, the same time steps for both input and target, but at different resolutions.
-This is done to perform spatial SR for multiple time steps simultaneously, see Figure \ref{datasets} b).
+\paragraph{Spatio-Temporal data sets} Including the temporal evolution of our data, we create two additional data sets.
+For the first data set, one sample consists of 3 successive time steps, the same time steps for both input and target, but at different resolutions.
+This is done to perform spatial SR for multiple time steps simultaneously, see Figure \ref{data sets} b).
 We select three random $128\times128$ pixel areas per global image, resulting in the same number of examples as the procedure described above.
 We split the data randomly as before, and each time step is downsampled by taking the spatial mean.
-To increase both spatial and temporal dimensions, we again crop three images out of a series of three successive time steps.
-To create the low-resolution input, we take every other time step and compute the mean spatially, resulting in two LR inputs, see Figure \ref{datasets} c).
+We then create a second data set, that is built for the learning task of increasing both spatial and temporal dimensions.
+We again crop three images out of a series of three successive time steps to obtain our high-resolution target.
+To create the low-resolution input, we decrease both temporal and spatial dimensions.
+To decrease the temporal resolution, we remove the intermediate (the second) time step in each sample, i.e. perform sub-sampling.
+To decrease the spatial resolution we apply the same operation as before, i.e. compute the mean spatially.
+These results result in two LR inputs, see Figure \ref{data sets} c).
+Temporally coarse-graining by subsampling not by averaging is done to avoid leakage of future information into previous time steps